-To use the station rules, it is imperative that the RADIUS server is activated in the WLC under WLAN Controller > Stations > Stations.
+To use the station rules, it is imperative that the RADIUS server is activated in the WLC under WLAN Controller > Stations/LEPS > LEPS-MAC > Station rules.
 As an alternative, requests can be forwarded to another RADIUS server.
 More information on RADIUS is available under RADIUS.